Since announcing its intention to leave, the UK has been in talks with the EU to determine the terms of their new

 The UK is currently due to leave the EU on 31 January 2020, although it is possible for the country to leave earlier than this if the withdrawal agreement has been approved by the UK and the European Parliament.
 This flexible extension was supported by Parliament's political leadership.

 The EU underlines the need for agreement on citizens’ rights, Northern Ireland and the financial settlement before negotiations on the future relationship begin as well as several other separation issues.

-After two years of negotiations, UK and EU partners agreed on two documents to ensure an orderly withdrawal of the UK.
+The UK and EU partners negotiators have agreed on two documents to ensure an orderly withdrawal of the UK.
 The first step is a withdrawal agreement setting out the arrangements for how the UK will leave the EU, while “taking account of the framework of the future relationship with the Union”.

 The arrangements setting out the framework for future relations are part of a separate document, a political declaration, preparing the grounds for the future framework of the EU-UK relationship.

 What the withdrawal agreement covers